marcinbln/Joke_Teller/README.md

 * Joke telling app with multiple flavours and libraries
 * App consists of four modules
    1. A Java library that provides jokes
- -A Google Cloud Endpoints (GCE) project that serves those jokes -An Android Library containing an activity for displaying jokes -An Android app that fetches jokes from the GCE module and passes them to the Android Library for display -Why this Proje
+   2. A Google Cloud Endpoints (GCE) project that serves those jokes
+   3. An Android Library containing an activity for displaying jokes
+   4. An Android app that fetches jokes from the GCE module and passes them to the Android Library for display